mck-9061/CATS/README.md

 * Discord integration
 * Import routes from the Spansh fleet carrier router
 * Generate routes between two systems automatically using Spansh's API
+* Checks if you have enough Tritium for the route

 ## Limitations
 * This only works on Windows and probably won't be ported to anything else.